RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 C. New Feature: Validation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's make one more improvement.
+Let's make one more improvement in ``caesar.py``.
 You may or may not have noticed that if the user types certain things, your program will freak out.

 There are two main cases to handle: